Progress Alberta fights Jason Kenney's 'unconstitutional' witch hunt

 You have to admit, though, it was a great way to start "Red Tape Reduction Awareness Week."

-That risible occasion was launched today as well by so-called Red Tape Reduction Minister Grant Hunter in coordination with the Canadian Federation of Independent Business, a lobby group that is obviously no foe of the Kenney Government.
+That risible occasion was launched today as well by so-called Red Tape Reduction Minister Grant Hunter in coordination with the Canadian Federation of Independent Business, a lobby group that is obviously no foe of the Kenney government.

 Allan's inquiry is one bit of red tape that Alberta, and Canada, could do without.